-- 1. Histology study of tissues - 2.
-Integumentary system skin and body coverings - 3.
-Skeletal system bones - 4.
-Muscular system muscles - 5.
-Vascular system heart and blood vessels - 6.
-Nervous system brain, spinal cord, nerves and receptor organs (eyes, ears, etc.) - 7.
-Respiratory system lungs - 8.
-Excretory system kidneys, ureters, bladder - 9.
-Endocrine system and reproductive system male and female - 10.
-Digestive system stomach and intestines - 11.
+- 1. Levels of Organization Biology Review - 2.
+Support and Movement Skin, bones, and muscles - 3.
+Integration and Coordination Nervous system, senses, and hormones - 4.
+Transport Heart and blood vessels - 5.
+Absorption and Excretion digestive system, respiratory system, and urinary system - 6.
+The Human Life Cycle reproductive systems (male and female) - 7.
 Corresponding systems of the cat will be dissected and studied as well as specific organs of the sheep (brain, heart, etc)

-EXPECTATIONS FROM STUDENTS: Students will be required to take good class notes and keep a notebook of vocabulary terms.
-Students will be required to complete an accompanying coloring book illustrating all the body parts studied.
-Students will be required to take an active part in the lab procedures.
+EXPECTATIONS FROM STUDENTS: Students will be responsible for taking quality class notes and keeping a notebook of vocabulary terms.
+Students will be expected to take an active part in the lab procedures.

-EVALUATIONS will be based on written and oral tests, lecture quizzes, lab quizzes and lab practicals, accurate timely completion of assignments and projects.
+EVALUATIONS will be based on written tests, lecture quizzes, lab quizzes and lab practicals, and projects.